(All fields required)

 The one year Epilepsy fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Psychiatry and Neurology (ABPN).
 Completion of the program qualifies fellows for the ABPN Epilepsy Board examination.
 Two years track for Epilepsy Fellowship is recommended for applicants interested in academic medicine, research and extended training in epilepsy.
 Mentored research in epilepsy-related fields is offered.
 The additional year allows for an emphasis on developing long-term research projects and application for funding.

-The combined Epilepsy-Sleep fellowship is offered in collaboration with the CCHMC Division of Pulmonology and Sleep medicine and include one year of ACGME accredited EEG/epilepsy training and one year of ACGME accredited Sleep Medicine training.
+Epilepsy-Sleep fellowship is offered in collaboration with the Cincinnati Children's Division of Pulmonology and Sleep medicine and includes one year of ACGME accredited EEG/epilepsy training and one year of ACGME accredited Sleep Medicine training.
 At the completion of the fellowship programs, the fellows will qualify for both the Sleep Medicine and Clinical Neurophysiology/Epilepsy Board exams offered by the ABPN.

-The goals of these fellowships are to develop excellence in clinical epilepsy, video/EEG monitoring, epilepsy surgery and related procedures, electroencephalography and evoked potentials, and investigational antiepileptic drug trials based on the fellows’ career interests.
+The goals of these fellowships are to develop excellence in clinical epilepsy, video/EEG monitoring, epilepsy surgery and related procedures, electroencephalography and evoked potentials, and investigational antiepileptic drug trials based on the fellows' career interests.
+The Epilepsy-Sleep fellowship offers the ability to extend expertise to the interaction between sleep and epilepsy.
 There are ample opportunities to develop skills in clinical research, education of residents and students, and clinical or research subspecialty interests.